 Who is The Ethical Skeptic?

-The context of the moniker I use or the general practitioner descriptive in the form The Ethical Skeptic, are set in the impersonal; in similar form to The American Practical Navigator or The Creative Architect for example.
+The context of the nom de guerre I use or the general practitioner descriptive in the form of ‘ethical skepticism’, are set in the impersonal; in similar context of use to The American Practical Navigator, The Creative Architect, or Scientific American for example.
+The pen name I use does not constitute a personal claim to virtue on my part.
 Ethics discipline and virtue signaling are two differing things.
 Ethics are a generic call back to a standard and stakeholder-beneficial praxis, while virtue is an individual claim to exceed someone else’s standard.
-Neither is a focus upon ethics tantamount to a claim of personal moral superiority.
+Therefore, a focus upon ethics is not tantamount to a claim of moral superiority.
 Appealing to organized bank robbers to cease robbing banks, is not a form of virtue signaling.
 Such appeal is a right we have and a duty we hold.

 Who is The Ethical Skeptic?
 No one of consequence.
 I am a person who finds value not in status or celebrity, but rather in the quality of one’s thought and positive impact on the world, whether large or small.
-Over the course of four decades, I’ve been at the forefront of engineering and scientific problem-solving, building a thought-leading and highly sought-after professional capability.
+Over the course of four decades, I’ve developed skill sets at the forefront of engineering and scientific problem-solving, building a thought-leading and highly sought-after professional capability.

 My teams also developed medical, pharmaceutical, trade, resource, energy, and famine strategies for clients which ranged from the two largest nations on the planet, to the smallest and most impoverished (pro bono strategy at times).
 Through these decades my firm not only executed, but more importantly was held accountable for the results of hundreds of ensuing high-visibility strategy, development, and engineering projects.
-One strategy I led in particular was awarded the highest global accolade achievable for such work.
+One strategy I led in particular was awarded the Sir Richard Branson award, the highest global accolade achievable for such work.
+I have traveled extensively, accumulating over six million frequent-flyer miles on major international carriers.
+Owing to this track record, I decline several requests each year to lead national strategies simply due to workload limits.
+During my professional tenure, I have served as CEO or President of five companies ranging from $5 million to $150 million in turnover, served as head of an exotic materials research corporation, and advised more than 150 Tier I, Tier II, and Fortune 500 clients, as well as eleven nations.

-Finally, I was pleased to be selected to escort a United States President and First Lady on a tour around my alma mater’s campus.
-Now I chair and fund an endowment at that same alma mater which pays the college tuition for disadvantaged students or kids of service members killed in action.
+Finally, I was honored to be selected from among the nation’s top-ranked Midshipmen to escort a United States President and First Lady on a tour of my alma mater’s campus.
+Over the last two decades, I have chaired and funded an endowment at that same alma mater which awards full scholarships for disadvantaged students or children of service members killed in action.

-While I was called to temporarily serve a company that was a critical component of the Covid-19 response effort in 2020, today I develop market strategy and startups for agriculture and energy businesses globally – with a principal focus on human nutrition, competitive market trade, and clean energy.
+While I was called to temporarily serve a company that was a critical component of the COVID-19 response effort in 2020, today I develop market strategy and build startups for agriculture and energy businesses globally, with a principal focus on human nutrition, competitive market trade, and clean energy.
+In 2024, I was honored to be selected to advise on the development of United States space strategy for the next 150 years.
+In 2026, I was onboarded by a publisher and advanced to write a book for an upcoming release.

 At some point inside a doctrinal array of conclusive arguments, the ethical mind must eventually broach dissent, and question the nature of linear thinking certainty inside asymmetric, complex, ambiguous, and novel (ACAN) incompletely-understood systems.
 Mindlessly falling prey to pluralistic ignorance does not qualify one as rational nor as a critical thinker.
 You cannot justify the corruption of mind with a series of memorized one-liners.